Review and computational comparison of adaptive least-squares finite element schemes: Numerical experiments

-The first integral with respect to \(y_2\) is approximated by the Gauss-Legendre quadrature.
-The second integral with respect to \(y_1\) employs the Gauss-Jacobi quadrature on the interval \([0, 1]\) with weight function \(w(\xi) = (1 - \xi)\).
-Both one-dimensional quadrature nodes and weights are computed using the Golub-Welsch algorithm \cite{MR0245201} with recursion coefficients from \cite{MR3509205}.
+The first integral with respect to \(y_2\) is approximated by the Gauss--Legendre quadrature.
+The second integral with respect to \(y_1\) employs the Gauss--Jacobi quadrature on the interval \([0, 1]\) with weight function \(w(\xi) = (1 - \xi)\).
+Both one-dimensional quadrature nodes and weights are computed using the Golub--Welsch algorithm \cite{MR0245201} with recursion coefficients from \cite{MR3509205}.
 The resulting conical product rules with \(k^2\) function evaluations, \(k \in \N\), are exact for the integration of polynomials up to partial degree \(2k - 1\).
 For the evaluation of bilinear forms or integration of polynomial input data, the number of quadrature points is chosen such that the quadrature is exact.

-The experiments investigating the performance of the algorithms in terms of the runtime are carried out on a compute server using 16 out of 224 Intel(R) Xeon(R) Platinum 8280L CPUs of 2.70GHz and 3\,071GiB RAM.
+The experiments investigating the performance of the algorithms in terms of the runtime are carried out with \textsc{Matlab} version 9.9.0.1467703 (R2020b) on a compute server using 16 out of 128 Intel(R) Xeon(R) E7-8867 CPUs of 2.50GHz and 2\,TiB RAM.
 The code employs parallel computing for local quantities such as local stiffness matrices and the integration of the right-hand side.
 Since the \textsc{Matlab} command \texttt{cputime} adds up the time for all parallel threads, the documentation recommends the measurement of real time.
 Additionally this exemplifies the practical performance as experienced by the user.
 To this end, time is measured on carefully selected parts of the program to distinguish the performance for the solution, estimation, and refinement.
 This allows to neglect possible overhead due to printing information to the command line or saving the results to disk.
 The time is measured in ten separate runs and averaged for improved realiability.
-The graphs below also indicate the maximal and the minimal measured time by vertical error bars to visualize possible inaccuracies of the measurement.
+The graphs below also indicate the maximal and the minimal measured time by vertical error bars to visualise possible inaccuracies of the measurement.
 The only significant differences occur for the very first iterations of each adaptive computation.